invertase/react-native-firebase-docs/docs/auth/reference/auth.md

 Fails with an error if the email address is invalid or the email link has expired.

-> Use [ref auth.user#isSignInWithEmailLink] to check if an inbound dynamic link is a sign-in link.
+> Use [ref auth.auth#isSignInWithEmailLink] to check if an inbound dynamic link is a sign-in link.
 None sign-in links will fail.

 | Parameter |         |
 | --------- | ------- |